 I remember my mom always telling us: “One day, we won’t be around to do this for you.
 That’s why you must learn how to do this yourself.”
 This usually referred to daily chores, such as doing the dishes, weekly laundry, and cleaning our bedrooms.
 While some of those duties took longer for me than my siblings, it was an incredibly valuable lesson.

 Obviously, we all live with our own set of circumstances.
-However, when I look back, I always appreciate that my parents really did their best to let me be a kid — not just a kid with a disability.
+However, when I look back, I always appreciate that my parents really did their best to let me just be a kid — not only a kid with a disability.

 What Is Growing Up with Spina Bifida Like?

 People always ask me what it’s like to grow up with a disability.
-Two words that fit best would be unique and challenging.
+Two words that I feel fit best would be ‘unique’ and ‘challenging.’

 Every individual’s experience of living and growing up with spina bifida is unique to them, just like every case of spina bifida is different and unique.
 For example, I didn’t need a shunt at birth, while many children born with spina bifida rely on them.
 A shunt helps drain fluid from the brain and protects it.

 On the other hand, while some of my friends with spina bifida walk freely or use crutches, I primarily use a wheelchair.
-However, that hasn’t stopped me from leading a very active life, including sports, scuba diving, and more.
+However, that hasn’t stopped me from developing a rewarding career, raising a family, and leading a very active life (including sports, scuba diving, and more).

 Getting Proactive and Creative